image descriprion

 AFTERNOON TOUR : ideal for those who are coming from Paris in the morning and wish to visit the medieval town of Bayeux before boarding a guided tour to the D-Day sites.
 Also to be enjoyed by those already in Bayeux of course!

-Beginning at the location of “Longues sur Mer battery” located in the sector liberated by the British landing, this tour will take you from Longues sur Mer to the infamous Omaha Beach , on to the American cemetery and then to Pointe du Hoc.
-The detailed story of what was the most deadly part of the liberation of Europe will be described to you in this historical tour, which will be supplemented with maps and pictures of the area.
+Beginning at the infamous Omaha Beach , on to the American cemetery and then to Pointe du Hoc.
+The detailed story of what was the deadliest part of the liberation of Europe will be described to you in this historical tour, which will be supplemented with maps and pictures of the area.

-This is a complete tour, giving you maximum information about the Omaha sector, from Longues sur Mer to Pointe du Hoc in a four hour tour segment.
-When you choose this tour, you will undoubtedly understand why Omaha is such a mystical place in the Invasion landings, and will be remembered into eternity as “Bloody Omaha” on June 6th, 1944.
+This is a complete tour, giving you maximum information about the Omaha sector, from Omaha Beach to Pointe du Hoc in a four hour tour segment.
+When you choose this tour, you will undoubtedly understand why Omaha is such a mystical place in the Invasion landings, and will be remembered into eternity as “Bloody Omaha” on June 6th, 1944

 This is an unmissable Normandy Beach Tour.